ledminh/ledminh-blog/README.md

 My next plan is to make it become a real blog (by adding mongoDB database, admin panel, editor, etc..).

-You can visit the demo here: https://www.ledminh.dev
+You can visit demo of the blog here: https://www.ledminh.dev/blog